 Accommodation: Trilby Station, Louth (the renovated Shearers’ Quarters or Station Cottages with shared bathroom facilities)

 Our last day in the Outback where those who wish to immerse themselves in nature and the peaceful surroundings can take advantage of Trilby’s 10kms of walking tracks along the banks of The Darling River.
-Guests will have an opportunity to ask questions about station life as Liz takes us on a walking tour encompassing the state of the art shearing shed and aircraft hanger.
-Next stop is the neighbouring historical Dunlop Station where we will sample a shearers’ traditional morning tea, Smoko, before touring the homestead and discovering the history of the area.
-Dunlop was the first sheep station in the world to use mechanical shears.
-We will enjoy our farewell lunch at Shindy’s Inn overlooking the Darling as our Outback adventure comes to a close before boarding our plane for the final flight back to Sydney.
+Guests will have an opportunity to ask questions about station life as Liz takes us on a walking tour encompassing the state of the art shearing shed and hanger.
+We will enjoy our farewell lunch at Shindy’s Inn overlooking the Darling.
+As our Outback adventure comes to a close, relax and enjoy the scenery as our Cessna flies us back home to Sydney.

 * Daily Breakfast, Lunch, and Dinner are included (Drinks are included with dinner.)
 For this tour, the evening meal highlights are: